UniversalMinecraftTool/extension-hub/README.md

 }
 ```

-`link` should be the github repository link of your extension (ending in .git).
+`link` should be the github repository link of your extension (NOT ending in .git).

 `name` is a purely visual display name.
 It does not need to match the repository name or anything in your code.